Hague Conventions of 1899 and 1907: (II) Convention respecting the Limitation of the Employment of Force for Recovery of Contract Debts

 This convention requires debts between contracting parties to be settled by arbitration (as set out in Convention I) rather than war, unless the debtor refuses to negotiate or reneges on an agreed settlement.

-- (III) Convention relative to the Opening of Hostilities
+(III) Convention relative to the Opening of Hostilities

 This convention sets out the accepted procedure for a state making a declaration of war.
 It provides the basis on which, in international law, war reparations may be demanded.

+(IV) Convention respecting the Laws and Customs of War on Land

 Parties to Convention number IV: Convention respecting the laws and customs of war on land.
 Countries in purple are founding signatories.
 Montenegro and Serbia were also signatories, but their successor Yugoslavia was never a party.
 Some other territories shown as not being parties were bound as part of contracting parties, e.g. Ukraine (Russia) and Bohemia (Austria).